That’s right, I have been breastfeeding my baby for 13 months! I am now extended breastfeeding my little.

 I really connected with a lot of Dr. Sears’ ideas, as a lot of his parenting ideas were things I was already doing, I just didn’t realize they had a name.
 But this (and my own natural stubbornness to do what I want) gave me the confidence to breastfeed and to continue breastfeeding until he turned two-years-old even though at my young age that wasn’t a norm.

 Of course, I had friends and family constantly ask me “Isn’t he a little old for that?”
 But I stuck with it.
-There’s a lot more to it than that, but I won’t go into that right now.
+There’s a lot more to it, but I won’t get into that right now.

 The point is that I breastfed my first baby until I (and my baby) was ready to stop, not when my friend, or my Great-Aunt-Wilma, or my baby’s narrow-minded pediatrician thought I should stop.